JFergus98/Honours-Project/README.md

 # Honours-Project - The Development of a 3D Game with a Time Loop Mechanic

+This Project was created by Jamie Fergus for his final year project(2022-2023) at the Univercity of Dundee

 The aim of this project was to create a unique 3D game, utilising a time loop mechanic, and to understand what goes into game development.
 Inspiration was taken